Become a Docker Power User with Microsoft VS Code

 VS Code and Docker

-• Next, search for official Docker extension containing the Green star and click install
+• Next, search for the official Docker extension containing the Green star and click install.

 New Docker Projects